ska-telescope/mid-cbf-mcs/docs/src/guide/developer/code_design_notes.rst

 The ``Vcc`` Tango device is used to control and monitor the functionality for a single Talon-DX board that runs VCC functionality.
-This device communicates with the top-level VCC device server running on the Talon-DX board to coordinate setup and processing activites of low-level device servers.
+This device communicates with the top-level VCC device server running on the Talon-DX board to coordinate setup and processing activities of low-level device servers.

 The ``Vcc`` device can operated  in either simulation mode or not.
 When in simulation mode (this is the default), simulator classes are used in place of communication